kkounal/Simple-subtitle-translator/README.md

 3. (Make sure you have python and all modules imported installed on your machine.)
 4. Ready to go.

-(NOte that this software has been tested for windows 10.
+(Note that this software has been tested for windows 10.
 If you find an issue when using another platform let me know.)

 ## How to use